4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 lighting with line right down the middle of subject's facelighting with line right down the middle of subject's facelighting with line right down the middle of subject's face

 This is pretty much perfect split lighting.
 As you can see, it’s quite dramatic and a bit foreboding.
-Because of this, you don’t see it used a lot, but it can be perfect for a specific use.
+Because of this, you don’t see it used a whole lot, but it can be perfect for a specific use.

 using silver reflectorusing silver reflectorusing silver reflector